The Difference Between a Quiz Page and a Learning Page

 Mars is called the Red Planet because iron minerals in its soil oxidize, or rust, giving the surface a reddish color.

 Now the visitor is not just told the answer.
 They are given a reason to remember it.
+That is the heart of a learning page.

 Quiz Page vs Learning Page: The Clear Difference